 With comprehensive fees for a residential liberal arts education reaching or surpassing $50,000 per year, more and more people are asking the question: Is it really worth that much money to educate anybody, anywhere, at any time?
-Are the minds of ambitious, intellectually driven young people worth it?

 As a successful wood-cut artist, Sheila Pitt taught at the University of Arizona for roughly 20 years when tragedy struck.
 In February of 2008, the experienced horsewoman became a quadriplegic after breaking her neck in a riding accident.

 It is no secret.
 Most state budgets are in terrible shape.
 Estimates from the Center on Budget and Policy Priorities are that budget gaps for all states, combining fiscal years 2010 and 2011, will total approximately $375 billion.
-These budget woes have already begun to affect states' spending on higher education.
-Leading up to the 2009-2010 academic year, many states were considering or implementing plans to cut financial aid to college students.
-Some were in the news more than others.

 When Gil Morales and his crew got the call about a loose dog, they sprung into action.
 An adult Webster University (Mo.) student had stopped by campus to buy a book with her dog, a rescue who had been abused by a previous owner, in tow.
 As her car door opened, the dog took off.
-"I think she called Public Safety, and they called us," says Morales, facilities operations manager.
-After a search and much to the distraught woman's relief, the dog was found safe, hiding under a car.

 "Women's Ways of Knowing," by Mary Field Belenky et al.